 Self-improvement can be a big part of why we exercise, and some of us may be pushing our bodies through sweaty workouts in the hopes of losing a few pounds.
-But unfortunately for that pair of jeans which currently only fully fasten when you’re lying down, it takes more than just the same regular exercise routine to lose weight.
+But unfortunately, it takes more than just the same regular exercise routine to lose weight.

 The culprit behind this disappointing fact of life can be explained through the results of a study in Current Biology.
 It concluded that as your body gets used to working out, you stop burning as many calories as you did when you first started.
 In the study, researchers examined the physical activity levels of 300 women and men, looking at the number of calories they burned every day.
 They discovered that while people who were moderately active burned around 200 more calories a day than those who were sedentary, the most physically active participants didn’t burn any more calories than those were only moderately active.

 In effect, this means that once you’re exercising at a steady rate and have been for a while, your body adapts to the demands you’re placing on it and becomes more efficient, meaning that you burn fewer calories.

 To avoid this conundrum, which is exceptionally unhelpful if you’re exercising to lose weight fast, follow these rules on how to lose weight with exercise.

 We’ve all heard of HIIT (and we’ll get back to it later), but this is different.
 FIIT stands for frequency, intensity, time, and type, which together make up to the four factors of a workout and the amount of stress you put your body through each time you hit the gym.
 If your workout is always the same, these four factors will be the same, and your body will adapt to what you’re putting it through, meaning the number of calories you burn will drop over time.